Summary of Position and Duties:

 • Must maintain strict confidentiality of information and documents, especially those dealing with personnel and other matters shared with the Supervisor by the Director.
 Sharing personal or confidential information with other employees, who should not have access to this information, is prohibited.

 • Performs other various projects assigned by the Director of Community Development.

 All applicants must meet the following minimum requirements to be an eligible candidate for this position:

-• Ability to pass a personal interview, physical and drug screen when applicable.
+• Ability to pass a personal interview, background and physical and drug screen when applicable.

 • Be able to successfully utilize Microsoft Office software programs (i.e., Word and Excel).